-According to the U.S. Centers for Disease Control (CDC), a very small number of pets, including dogs and cats, around the world have been reported to be infected COVID-19, mostly after close contact with infected people.
-The good news is that these pets had mild or no symptoms, so there’s no reason to panic about your pets becoming gravely ill.
-And there’s no evidence that pets can transmit the virus to humans.
+According to the U.S. Centers for Disease Control (CDC), a small number of pets worldwide, including dogs and cats, have been reported to be infected with COVID-19, mostly after close contact with infected people.
+However, there’s no evidence that pets can transmit the virus to humans.
 See the latest news on COVID-19 and pets and CDC recommendations for pet owners.

-Did you know there’s actually a disease called canine coronavirus (CCV) that’s unrelated to this current outbreak in humans?
+Did you know there’s a disease called canine coronavirus (CCV) that’s unrelated to this current outbreak in humans?
 We also give you information about that disease and how to help your pup recover.